oist/DenseObjectDetection/README.md

 You need to create a generator function to replace BeeDataset.generate_training_dataset (generates a pair of images image_data, label_data) and BeeDataset.generate_predict_dataset (generates only image_data).

 The labels for the beehive dataset were created using a custom [tool](https://github.com/oist/DenseObjectAnnotation).

+## Contact

+If you have any questions about this project, please contact:
+laetitia.hebert at oist.jp
+kasia.bozek at oist.jp